AlessandroGenovese2043/PerformanceManager/README.md

          "api_name": "API1",
          "inputLevel" : 1,
-         "confHW": 2 // it is possible to omit it in this case the current configuration of the component will be used }
+         "confHW": 2 // it is possible to omit it in this case the current configuration of the component will be used
+          //If you use the key “confHW” all application components will be tried with that confHW
+          //If you want to change differently the configuration of the individual component use the "set_ConfHW" endpoint }

 - /set_confHW